Skip to content

 /healthGETLiveness check ({"status": "ok"})

-/stream/{index}WebSocketContinuous JPEG frame stream
+/stream/{id}WebSocketContinuous JPEG frame stream

 Press Ctrl-C to stop the proxy.